alanspace/Grant-Seeker-AI/README.md

 ### Prerequisites

 - Python 3.10 or higher
-- An API key for Google Gemini
-- An API key and Custom Search Engine ID from Google Custom Search Engine

-## 5. Setup and Run the Project

-### Prerequisites

-- Python 3.10 or higher
 - pip or Conda for environment management
 - An API key for Google Gemini (get from [Google AI Studio](https://aistudio.google.com/app/apikey))
 - An API key for Tavily (get from [Tavily](https://tavily.com/))